-Staff at Staffordshire Complex Needs Service are using Story Massage very successfully with adults with PMLD.
-“Our service users have responded really well to Story Massage sessions,” explains Louise Molineux, Senior Day Service Officer, “The majority of our service users are non verbal so Story Massage offers a way of sharing stories in an inclusive way and we often personalise the story too.”
+Staff at Staffordshire Complex Needs Service are using the Story Massage Programme very successfully with adults with PMLD.
+“Our service users have responded really well to sessions,” explains Louise Molineux, Senior Day Service Officer, “The majority of our service users are non verbal so the programme offers a way of sharing stories in an inclusive way and we often personalise the story too.”

 1. Set the scene